ni/nimi-python/docs/nidcpower/class.rst

             .. note:: This method is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Methods by Device.